-Clare specialises in all aspects of criminal defence and appeals, inquests and prison law.
-She has a wealth of knowledge and experience in these areas, gained whilst in practice and prior to being called to the Bar.
-Prior to call, Clare taught criminal law, public law and tortious liability of public authorities at undergraduate and postgraduate level.
-Clare gained a D.Phil for her thesis regarding sentencing policy, theory and practice.
+Clare specialises in all aspects of criminal law together with inquests and prison law.
+Her wealth of knowledge and experience in these areas has been gained not only in practice, but also when Clare taught criminal law, public law and tortious liability of public authorities at undergraduate and postgraduate level.
+She gained a D.Phil for her thesis regarding sentencing policy, theory and practice.

 Criminal defence and appeals

 Clare does not shy away from complex legal arguments; she has successfully applied to dismiss charges of manslaughter and attempted murder brought against a member of the armed forces.
+Clare successfully argued that the prosecution of an individual for public nuisance was an abuse of process when the statutory offence of aggravated trespass would have amply reflected the behaviour (demonstration on the Manchester Wheel).
 Further, she has successfully applied to exclude hearsay in circumstances where this formed the basis of the Crown’s case; successfully applied to sever Indictments in cases where anything less would have been prejudicial to her lay client and; successfully applied for stays of proceedings where it was submitted that to continue the case would have been an abuse of process.
 Clare’s approach to each of her cases is to ascertain whether matters can be resolved by way of legal argument prior to trial.

 Clare has appeared before the Court of Appeal on numerous occasions, both for appeals against conviction and against sentence.
 She has also successfully responded to the Attorney General’s application to review the sentence of a vulnerable individual in respect of serious sexual offences.
 Clare’s knowledge of and interest in sentencing law means that she is particularly equipped to deal with any matters relating to sentence.